Prithwis-2023/MoodFlix/README.md

 The Jetson server performs multimodal emotion inference, updates the user’s emotion timeline, and returns a series of recommended movies.

-### 🏗 client Architecture
+### 🏗 Client Architecture
 The client is a React-based web application designed to collect multimodal data and visualize recommendations.
 Key implementation details include:

-1. Automated Environment Context
+- #### Automated Environment Context

-Utilizes BigDataCloud API to detect the user's current location (City, Coordinates).
+  - Utilizes BigDataCloud API to detect the user's current location (City, Coordinates).

-Fetches real-time weather data using the Open-Meteo API based on the coordinates.
+  - Fetches real-time weather data using the Open-Meteo API based on the coordinates.

-This environmental context is automatically packed into the JSON payload to help the AI infer mood based on weather/location factors.
+  - This environmental context is automatically packed into the JSON payload to help the AI infer mood based on weather/location factors.

-2. Multimodal Data Capture
+- #### Multimodal Data Capture

-Component: The CapturePage serves as the main interface for data collection.
+  - Component: The CapturePage serves as the main interface for data collection.

-Custom Hooks: Implements useAudioRecorder and useWebcamCapture hooks to access the browser's microphone and camera streams.
+  - Custom Hooks: Implements useAudioRecorder and useWebcamCapture hooks to access the browser's microphone and camera streams.

-Processing: Captures a snapshot of the user's facial expression and records a snippet of their voice.
+  - Processing: Captures a snapshot of the user's facial expression and records a snippet of their voice.
 Both are encoded into Base64 strings for efficient network transmission within the JSON body.

-3. AI Recommendation Workflow
+- ####  AI Recommendation Workflow

-The client sends the aggregated payload (Environment + Face Image + Audio) to the AI Engine Server.
+  - The client sends the aggregated payload (Environment + Face Image + Audio) to the AI Engine Server.

-The server analyzes the facial expression and voice tone alongside the environment data to determine the user's mood.
+  - The server analyzes the facial expression and voice tone alongside the environment data to determine the user's mood.

-The server responds with a curated list of movie recommendations tailored to that specific mood.
+  - The server responds with a curated list of movie recommendations tailored to that specific mood.

-4. Dynamic Rendering with TMDB
+- #### Dynamic Rendering with TMDB

-Upon receiving the recommendation list from the server, the client queries the TMDB (The Movie Database) API.
+  - Upon receiving the recommendation list from the server, the client queries the TMDB (The Movie Database) API.

-It fetches high-quality metadata (posters, plot summaries, ratings) for each recommended movie.
+  - It fetches high-quality metadata (posters, plot summaries, ratings) for each recommended movie.

-Finally, the application renders a rich, interactive UI displaying the personalized movie suggestions.
+  - Finally, the application renders a rich, interactive UI displaying the personalized movie suggestions.